-GOALS
+PRIORITIES AND GOALS

-Magnolia Health's primary quality goal is to improve members' health status through a variety of meaningful quality improvement activities implemented across all care settings and aimed at improving the quality of care and services delivered.
+Magnolia Health's primary goal is to improve members' health status through a variety of meaningful quality improvement activities implemented across all care settings and aimed at improving the quality of care and services delivered.
+The Quality Program focuses on the health priorities defined by a combination of the CDC 6|18 Initiative, Healthy People 2020 and 2030, the National Institutes of Health, and other evidence-based sources.
+Performance measures are aligned to specific priorities and goals used to drive quality improvement and operational excellence.

-Quality Program goals include, but are not limited to, the following: